Below are answers to many common, and some not-so-common questions asked by our visitors. If you feel we've left one out, please let us know!

 How do I get a river permit?

-River permits are issued by the reservation office in Moab and may be mailed in advance.
+The reservation office in Moab issues river permits, and you may reserve these in advance.

 Is there a lottery for river permits?